 My verdict is: The video and photo footage really looks very fake, too me… But still … that seems to be too much, too big, it feels inconceivable that such a huge conspiracy would work, and that so few other experts openly share their concern with the authenticity.
 So I must consider the possibility that I have the misguided interpretation when I consider the footage fake…

 To boldly go, where only few have gone before?

 Well, there are many more conspiracy theories and controversies floating around, and while some of them seem to have at least a grain of truth in them, there are also others, where the “debunkers” have the upper hand.
-For last: suppose, hypothetically, that there was really no man on the moon so far: Would the fabrication of the moon landing be the greatest deception of all times?
-Actually not.
-Now try to find out what that could be…
+For last, some food for thought: suppose, hypothetically, that there was really no man on the moon so far: Would the fabrication of the moon landing be the greatest deception of all times?
+What could be even more insane?